 Learning an ancient language is fascinating and fun.
 English and many other European languages have Latin roots.
 Students quickly start to spot these links and are surprised to find, for example, that the word for ‘school’ is related to the Greek word for ‘leisure’.
 Classics offers a deeper understanding of the meanings and history of words.

 Translating Latin and Greek can also be challenging and satisfying.
 Words and ideas do not always map naturally from one language to another.
-Students have to make judgements, consider how to balance literal meaning with natural style, think about how far elements of a sentence can be changed before the meaning changes.
+Students have to make judgements, consider how to balance literal meaning with natural style and think about how far elements of a sentence can be changed before the meaning changes.

 In Classics, we aim to share both our love of words themselves and the communication they allow with fascinating cultures of the past.